PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 # The PySimpleGUI Debugger

-Listen up if you are
+Listen up if you are:
 * advanced programmers debugging some really hairy stuff
 * programmers from another era that like to debug this way
 * those that want to have "x-ray vision" into their code